iChristGit/OpenWebui-Tools/README.md

 ```

 The `--reasoning-budget 0` flag lets the filter set the budget dynamically per request.
 That's it — done forever.

 Enable the function and set it as default for your qwen3.5 models if you want the default to be thinkinh enabled.

-Now every chat has a 🧠 button in the ✦ panel. **Click to think.
-Click again to stop.**
+Now every chat has a 🧠 button that can be diabled in one click and enabled back in two clicks.

 </details>